-If you are planning on traveling to Russia with ILP as a volunteer teacher, you will probably be excited about a few things.
-The fur hats and coats, Russian ballets, hot cocoa on Red Square, beautiful churches or some gorgeous castles...and even some UNESCO sites.
-But do you know what would make these sites even more incredible?
+If you are planning on traveling to Russia with ILP as a volunteer teacher, you will probably be excited about a few things — but do you know what would make your semester abroad even better?
 Knowing a little history.

-Something we love to do here at ILP Is learn about the history of the countries and places we will be living in and visiting on your semester abroad!
-So, here is a quick history lesson for you guys on the tumultous name changing cities of Saint Petersburg and Volgograd (at least, that's what they were named last time we checked!).
+And seriously, a little history might sound boring but it will completely change your experience.
+So, here is a quick history lesson for you guys on the tumultuous name changing cities of Saint Petersburg and Volgograd (at least, that's what they were named last time we checked!).

 Let's start with good old St Petes!
 The city we know and love (one of our top vacation spots from our ILP Russia volunteers), wasn't always known as St Petersburg.
 When the world was at war with Germany in 1914, the Imperial Government in Russia changed St Petersburg's name to Petrograd.
 This was mainly due to the fact that they wanted to separate themselves from any German sounding name (Peter and Burg were both very Germanic names/words).
-After that change, there were many more wars and sieges.
+After that change, there were lots of sieges.

-Below you'll see an image of Russian Revolution in Leningrad (1917) .
+Below you'll see an image of Russian Revolution in Leningrad (1917) ... pretty cool, right?

 Check out this beautiful old map of Tsartinya (future Stalingrad).

-And that's just two of Russia's cities (this country has a lot of history to learn about).
-Who knew city names helped with trade, to inspire people during the Russian revolution or just to show the power of the communist leaders?
-You can study up on more Russian history by reading historical accounts of the more decisive battles during World War I and II.
+And that's just a brief run down of two of Russia's cities (this country has a lot of history to learn about).
+Who knew city names helped with trade, helped to inspire people during the Russian revolution or just to show the power of the communist leaders?

-So, when you are serving abroad in Russia on your ILP trip this next semester make sure to visit the old cities of Leningrad (St Petersburg), and Stalingrad (Volgograd).
-You won't regret it!
+So, when you volunteer in Russia with International Language Programs, you'll be able to give everyone a bit of a history lesson when you visit the old cities of Leningrad (St Petersburg), and Stalingrad (Volgograd).